Waco has many different things to see and do. And, many places to shop, eat and drink. Here is a list of over 25 ways to entertain yourself in Waco.

 So, you watched Fixer-Upper, you fell in love with Clint and all his farmhouse tables, now you must go to his shop on 15th Street.
 Yes, you must!
 You can buy all the bread boards, woodwork goodies, home décor, and even order your very own farmhouse table.

 I don’t even need to mention the silos, but because they are so huge in Waco and the largest draw, I mention.
 Eat, Sip, Buy, See, and Do-the silos (almost!) has it all!

 While in the silo district, walk to The Findery.
 Because of its popularity, The Findery is no longer a secret, but it is a must-stop.
 What is a tucked away secret?
 The Findery’s Warehouse, located next door to the original store, on 8th Street.
 More furniture, more sales items.

-If you are looking for one-of-a-kind Waco t-shirts, head to Bolt.
-Here you will also find jewelry, clothing–men’s and women’s, gifts, party-ware, and so much more.
+Here you will also find jewelry, women’s clothing, gifts, and so much more.
 This boutique has heart and style and a must-go!

 SEE and DO

 Well, if you know me, or Waco, you know this building.
 It causes me to smile.
 The 22-story structure has considerable character.
 The construction began in 1910 and completion was precisely 12 months later in 1911.
 It is the tallest building and can be seen for miles and miles.
 And smiles.